anyaschukin/Multilayer-Perceptron/README.md

 He weight initialization - the weights are still random but differ in range depending on the size of the previous layer of neurons.
 This provides a controlled initialization hence the faster and more efficient gradient descent.

 3 different methods to standardize the data.
-My model had 98% accuracy when the data was standardized, but hovered around ~60% accuracy when it was normalized.
+I observed the model had 98% accuracy when the data was standardized, but hovered around ~60% accuracy when it was normalized.

 ## Tips/Considerations